 About the Dallas / Ft.
 Worth / Arlington Location Near Me

 There are a number of traditional radio broadcasting schools and broadcasting programs within the Dallas/Ft.
 Worth/Arlington area.
 The Radio Connection is the only option that gets you training from inside an actual Dallas/Ft.
 Worth/Arlington radio broadcasting facility, working as a student apprentice (extern) while you learn the ins and outs of radio.

 You could spend tens of thousands of dollars to take a radio broadcasting course at a college or trade school, or you can learn more efficiently, on-the-job and inside of a real broadcasting facility and spend less.
 Learn directly from the radio broadcasting professionals and get connected to the industry while you get educated from inside of it.
-No school gets you learning the ropes more effectively or affordably than our radio school alternative.
+No conventional radio school gets you learning the ropes more effectively or affordably than our radio school alternative.

 The city of Dallas (the third largest in Texas) hosts a population of just over a million people; Ft.
 Worth, located 30 miles west, is home to just over 700,000, with the city of Arlington located between the two.
 Taken together, these cities anchor a 12-county region called the Dallas-Ft.
 Worth Metroplex (or DFW), with a combined population of over 6 million people.
 It’s no surprise, then, that this sprawling metroplex is ranked as the nation’s fifth largest radio market by Arbitron, with over 60 radio stations broadcasting across the area.
 (DFW is also the 5th largest television market, according to Nielsen.)
 While the formats of these radio stations are all across the board, of particular note is 99.5-FM (“The Wolf”), one of the nation’s most respected country stations.
 Dallas/Ft.
 Worth/Arlington is also home to the largest Latino broadcasting company in the States, Univision Radio, Inc. (formerly Hispanic Broadcasting Corporation, or HBC).
 The City of Dallas also owns and operates the 2nd oldest commercial radio station in the country, classical station WRR-AM.